 - Long Bien Bridge

-A long walk in both sides offer plenty of local concepts like the tranquil Red River and seasonal flower gardens on one side; and the vibrant wholesale market on the other.
+A long walk in both sides offers plenty of local concepts like the tranquil Red River and seasonal flower gardens on one side; and the vibrant wholesale market on the other.
 It’s greatest to come there at sunset or sunrise, wander around the railways and take catchy photos of the authentic Hanoi life.

 - Phung Hung Mural Street

 Phung Hung Mural Street is established under a contemporary art project of Vietnam and South Korea.
-There are wall paintings that recall memories of Hanoi old features such as Hang Ma Street, Mid-Autumn Festival, the ancient Trang Tien Department Store, Long Bien Bridge, street images of flower vendors, a schoolgirl on her way to school and other more.
+There are wall paintings that recall memories of Hanoi old features such as Hang Ma Street, Mid-Autumn Festival, the ancient Trang Tien Department Store, Long Bien Bridge, street images of flower vendors, a schoolgirl on her way to school, and other more.

 - Hanoi West Lake

 Known as the largest freshwater lake of Hanoi, West Lake has a perimeter of 17km and covers an area of 500 hectares.
 This is a landmark visitors usually come for historic interests, peaceful scenery and splendid hotels and restaurants nearby.
 Despite its lively nightlife, the best time to capture the beauty of West Lake is at breaking dawn or twilight.
 The sunset and sunrise moments offer the most stunning photographs of West Lake, where you can take daily photos of the locals doing exercise or taking a stroll around the lakeside.

 Hanoi Old Quarter is a convergence of the finest belonging to a one-thousand-year-old capital city.
 Set the luxury buildings and skyscrapers aside, you’ll find the treasured value in ancient tiny houses, street vendors, Hanoi specialties, and vibrant walking streets.